jupyterlab/jupyterlab/docs/source/developer/extension_dev.rst

 If your JavaScript is written in any other dialect than EMCAScript 6 (2015) it should be converted using an appropriate tool.
-You can use Webpack to pre-build your extension to use any of it's features not enabled in our build config.
-To build a compatible package set ``output.libraryTarget`` to ``"commonjs2"`` in your Webpack config.
+You can use Webpack to pre-build your extension to use any of it's features not enabled in our build configuration.
+To build a compatible package set ``output.libraryTarget`` to ``"commonjs2"`` in your Webpack configuration.
 (see `this <https://github.com/saulshanabrook/jupyterlab-webpack>`__ example repo).

-If you publish your extension on ``npm.org``, users will be able to install it as simply ``jupyter labextension install <foo>``, where ``<foo>`` is the name of the published npm package.
+If you publish your extension on ``npm.org``, users will be able to install it as simply ``jupyter labextension install <foo>``, where ``<foo>`` is the name of the published ``npm`` package.
 You can alternatively provide a script that runs ``jupyter labextension install`` against a local folder path on the user's machine or a provided tarball.
 Any valid ``npm install`` specifier can be used in